Table of Contents

 This is a dangerous condition that only affects nursing mothers of puppies due to a sudden drop in blood calcium levels that causes heavy or hard breathing.

-Panting in the mother dog, as well as tremors, weakness, and/or an inability to walk or stand can also be caused by this.
+Panting in the mother dog and tremors, weakness, and/or an inability to walk or stand can also be caused by this.

-If these symptoms appear in a dog that is nursing, call your vet right away.
+If these symptoms appear in a nursing dog, call your vet immediately.

-Some vets will make house calls, and in this situation, it would be best to have a licensed vet come to your home.
+Some vets will make house calls, and it would be best to have a licensed vet come to your home in this situation.

-Taking the mother dog away from her puppies would likely cause her even more stress, and worsen her heavy breathing.
+Taking the mother dog away from her puppies would likely cause her even more stress and make the dog's breathing more difficult.

 11. Excess Weight

 Obesity is a serious and potentially life-threatening problem in dogs.